jspecify/jspecify/docs/docs/spec.md

 <div style={{textAlign: 'right'}}>version 1.0.0-rc1</div>

-This document specifies the semantics of our set of nullness annotations.
+This document specifies the semantics of the JSpecify nullness annotations.

 :::note Advice to readers (non-normative)